 Mr. Guerrieri has published and lectured on a variety of litigation, labor and employment law issues.
 He was a Visiting Professor of Labor and Employment Law in Russia at Vladivostok State University of Economics and Services.
 He has served as a delegate and counsel to U.S. delegations to the International Transportation Federation Congresses in London, Madrid, Florence, and New Delhi.
 He was elected a founding fellow of the College of Labor and Employment Lawyers and a fellow of the American Bar Foundation.
 He has served as a Labor Co-Chair of the Airline and Railroad Labor Law Committee and the Union Administration Committee of the American Bar Association.
-Recently, he was elected as the IAM designated Director to the Hawaiian Airlines Board of Directors.
+For a number of years, he served as the IAM designated Director to the Hawaiian Airlines Board of Directors.
 He received the highest Martindale and Hubbell, AV rating from his peers and is listed as a Washington D.C.
 Super Lawyer.

 Mr. Guerrieri is a member of the District of Columbia bar.
 He received his Bachelor of Arts degree from the University of Michigan and his Juris Doctorate degree “with honors” from George Washington University Law School.